QuietCornerofANoisyMind/quiet-corner/about.md

 Well, I am here now.
 It might seem like my innocent desires have proven itself greater than my fear but the struggle is not over.
 In fact, I am trying to come to terms with the highly likely possibility that this struggle may never be over.
 So, here is a little prayer to myself, may you always prevail.

 *Thank you for reading.
-Should you ever want to contact me, feel free to email quietcornerofanoisymind@gmail.com*
+Should you ever want to contact me, feel free to email me at quietcornerofanoisymind@gmail.com*